 Honeysuckles (Lonicera) are a genus of c.
 180 species of shrubs or climbers of the family Caprifoliaceae, native to the Northern Hemisphere.
 Of these, no less than about a hundred are found in China.
 The generic name was given in honour of German botanist Adam Lonicer (1528-1586), while the name honeysuckle stems from the sweet nectar in the flowers of this genus.
 Some species are indeed fragrant, and several are cultivated as ornamentals.

-Pictures of Central Asian honeysuckle species are found elsewhere on this website, see Mountain plants: Plants of the Himalaya, and Plants of Ladakh.
+Pictures of Central Asian honeysuckle species may be seen on the pages Plants – Mountain plants: Himalayan flora, and Mountain plants: Tibetan flora.
 You may also read about the invasive Japanese honeysuckle (Lonicera japonica), see Nature: Invasive species.

 The fly honeysuckle (Lonicera xylosteum) is distributed in Europe, Turkey, and the European part of Russia.
 This picture is from the island of Öland, Sweden.
 (Photo copyright © by Kaj Halberg)

-Monasteries in areas dominated by Tibetan Buddhism, or Lamaism, are called gompas. – Read more about Lamaism elsewhere on this website, see Religion: Buddhism.
+Monasteries in areas dominated by Tibetan Buddhism, or Lamaism, are called gompas.
+Lamaism is presented in detail on the page Religion: Buddhism.